President of the Regional Government of Madeira

 The President of the Regional Government of Madeira is the head of the devolved government of the Madeira archipelago, since the Carnation Revolution that established the current democratic regime in Portugal and granted political autonomy to the Portuguese islands.

 Following the 1974 Revolution, provisional governing bodies were created, whose presiding officers are listed below.
 After the first elections for the Regional Parliament, held on 27 June 1976, the leader of the largest party Jaime Ornelas Camacho was appointed President of the Regional Government.

 There have only been three officeholders and all of them were members of the Social Democratic Party.
-Alberto João Jardim held the office for more than 38 consecutive years.
+Alberto João Jardim held the office for 37 consecutive years.
 The current President is Miguel Albuquerque.

 List of officeholders

-The numbering reflects the uninterrupted terms in office served by each president.
-For example, Alberto João Jardim served for ten consecutive terms and is counted as the second president (not the seventh, eighth, ninth or tenth president): the Roman numerals refer to the legislature that their terms encompassed.
+Alberto João Jardim served for ten consecutive terms.
 Carlos Manuel de Azeredo and Joaquim Miguel Duarte Silva served as presidents of the Regional Junta, the provisional government that functioned during the transition towards democracy.

 The current President of the Regional Government of Madeira is Miguel Albuquerque, whose party won the 2015 regional election, and then re-elected in the 2019, 2023, 2024 and 2025 regional elections.

 The colors indicate the political affiliation of each President.